Sessions

 |---|---|---|

-| Idle | Solid dot | Claude is at the prompt, waiting for input |
+| Idle | Solid dot | Claude is at the prompt, waiting for input (or session exited cleanly) |

 | Running | Animated spinner | Claude is working on a task |

-| Waiting | Solid dot (different color) | Claude needs confirmation before continuing |
+| Waiting | Solid dot (amber) | Claude needs confirmation before continuing |

 | Error | X mark | Session exited with an error |